How to Use LinkedIn Endorsements to Boost Your Career

 What are Endorsements?

-Endorsements on Linkedin are a quick tool users can use to influence their connection's profiles.
+Endorsements on LinkedIn are a quick way for users to influence their connections' profiles.
 With a few clicks, you "endorse" a connection in a specific skill.
 This endorsement appears as a list on your profile, which you can display to users visiting your page.
 You'll see what skills you've been endorsed in and how many endorsements you've gotten for that specific skill.

 A Guide to LinkedIn Endorsements

-Endorsements are somewhat un-curated.
-Endorsers can choose whatever skill they wish to endorse their connection with, leading to chaotic profiles.
+Endorsements are somewhat uncurated.
+Endorsers can choose any skill they wish to endorse, leading to chaotic profiles.

 A Guide to LinkedIn Endorsements-1